 The Horley Town Council Office provides administrative support to the Town Council.
-There is a team of four Town Council Officers, headed by the Town Clerk, Joan Walsh.
+There is a team of five Town Council Officers, headed by the Town Clerk, Joan Walsh.
 If you wish to contact any member of the team, you can phone us on 01293 784765 or email using the appropriate email address below.
 Alternatively, click on CONTACT at the top of the page.

 Joan Walsh - Town Clerk

 Joan states that “it is a role I very much enjoy due to the ongoing support from the Councillors and excellent team spirit approach with my colleagues.
-I gain much job satisfaction in not only helping out the public where possible, but also being involved in a wide variety of community focused projects for the benefit of Horley.
-I started on my career path as a legal secretary at a number of London based firms, and then as a PA at a local actuarial consultancy group.
-When I returned to work after having a family, I worked as a duty supervisor for a private medical and assistance services provider, during which time, I successfully completed a diploma in Call Centre Team Management.
-Before joining the Town Council, I was employed as a Call Agent for the National Crimestoppers Bureau, and as a Customer Service Agent for Surrey Police".
+I gain much job satisfaction in not only helping out the public where possible, but also being involved in a wide variety of community-focused projects for the benefit of Horley.
+I started on my career path as a legal secretary at a number of London-based firms, and then as a PA at a local actuarial consultancy group.
+When I returned to work after having my 4 children, I worked as a duty supervisor for a private medical and assistance services provider, during which time, I completed a diploma in Call Centre Team Management.
+Before joining the Town Council, I was employed as a Call Agent for the National Crimestoppers Bureau and as a Customer Service Agent for Surrey Police".

-Judy Morgan - Administrative Officer
+Judy Morgan - Responsible Financial Officer

 Judy joined Horley Town Council in 2017.
 She comes from a background in public service and the third sector and is enjoying the variety of work at the council, the collegiate working environment and contact with the public.